Courses

 What Is an Air-Gapped Computer?

-First, let’s take a closer look at what an air-gapped computer is.
-In short, it’s a computer that isn’t connected to any network.
+An air-gapped computer is any device that isn’t connected to any network.
 By this, we usually mean the internet, of course, but to be a proper air gap, there can’t be any network connection whatsoever.
 No LAN, no WiFi, no office extranet, no printers, nothing.

 In practice, this is a little watered down, of course.
 You can find air-gapped networks and other systems.
 The idea remains the same, though.
 The air-gapped computer or system has no contact with the world other than physical access by an authorized person or people.